Skip to main content

 4

-Set up the port
+Set up the ports

 How To Run a Relay Node Alongside an Inference Node